furkankarayel/MovieFinder/README.md

 <img src="https://i.imgur.com/qwJ87ei.png" width="250" height="250">
 # MovieFinder Project

-A small web application for browsing Movies or just explore random ones.
+A small web application for browsing movies or exploring random ones.
 <img src="https://i.imgur.com/ooUSzTy.jpeg" width="500" height="400">

-## Getting started
+## Getting Started
-This is a basic application based on Vue 3 using Quasar UI Framework.
+This basic application is based on Vue 3 and uses the Quasar UI Framework.
-It uses the basic structure of Quasar Framework and is easy to understand.
+It follows the basic structure of the Quasar Framework and is easy to understand.
-The data I am using is from https://themoviedb.org API.
+The data used is from the https://themoviedb.org API.

-I have developed it as an university project so back then I prefered the german language for the backend data aswell as the UI components which have been used.
+I developed this as a university project, and at that time, I preferred using the German language for the backend data as well as the UI components.

-If you'd like to improve the existing project, feel free to change the movie data and ui components to your own language where the data gets fetched.
+If you'd like to improve the existing project, feel free to change the movie data and UI components to your preferred language for data fetching.

 ### Features
-* Index page which is displaying the latest movies added to themoviedb.org API.
+* The index page displays the latest movies added to the themoviedb.org API.
-* Search functionality is working on the Index Page, which forwards users to the Result Page with the search results.
+* The search functionality on the Index Page forwards users to the Result Page with search results.
-* Detail Section is popping up when clicked on 'More Info' containing the description of the movie, genres, review count and lastly the star rating.
-(The reviews are not shown, it shows only the count)
+* The Detail Section pops up when 'More Info' is clicked, showing the movie description, genres, review count, and the star rating.
+(Note: Only the count of reviews is shown, not the reviews themselves.)
-* Result page displays the specific movies as mentioned above.
+* The Result Page displays the specific movies as mentioned above.

-### How to install?
+### How to Install?
 You have two options to install and run the project:
-## Option 1: Local run
+## Option 1: Local Run

-First of all you need to clone the project to your target directory.
+First, clone the project to your target directory.
-Switch into the root dir of the project and make sure you are able to use npm with your terminal or cmd.
+Switch to the root directory of the project and ensure you can use npm with your terminal or command prompt.

 Then execute:
 ```
 npm install
 ```
-By the first command you install the project dependencies.
+This command installs the project dependencies.

-After you have done that you should be able to run the project locally by executing:
+After that, you should be able to run the project locally by executing:
 ```
 npm run dev
 ```

 ## Option 2: Docker

-I have put together everything you need to run the project as developer in the docker container.
+I have compiled everything you need to run the project as a developer in the 'Dockerfile'.

-First of all we need to switch into the project root(where the Dockerfile lies), and run the following command:
+Initially, switch to the project root (where the Dockerfile is located), and run the following command:
 ```
 docker build . -f Dockerfile -t moviefinder
 ```

-Now we need to run the image which has been built.
-Run:
+Next, run the built image:
 ```
 docker run moviefinder
 ```

-Yeah!
-Now the project should be running in your Docker container..
+That's it!
+The project should now be running in your Docker container.